xli1224/stephenmcd.github.com/_posts/2012-08-21-django-dash-2012-round-up.md

 * Portfolio generation - *Folio Bag, Mosaic*
 * Map mashups - *Kirchenreich, Quester*

-My definite favourites are [Heroes of Git & Hub](heroes-github), which lets you battle your open source projects against others in a D&D style game, and [The Busitizer]9busitizer) which I'll just leave for you to check out for yourself.
+My definite favourites are [Heroes of Git & Hub](heroes-github), which lets you battle your open source projects against others in a D&D style game, and [The Busitizer](busitizer) which I'll just leave for you to check out for yourself.

 <table class="zebra-striped">
 <tr>